-In addition to a Director, MORSL is blessed to have a wide variety of faith volunteers working to serve a diverse student population.
+In addition to a Director and an Administrative Coordinator, MORSL is blessed to have a wide variety of faith volunteers working to serve a diverse student population.
 Click the buttons below to navigate the faith team:

 carlene.gardner [at] mcgill.ca ()carlene.gardner [at] mcgill.ca (Email Carlene)